 - Allow a small, slow drip to come from your faucets.
 Running the water even a minimal amount will help prevent frozen pipes.

-Quality Service is Durham, North Carolina’s leading plumbing company.
-Our technicians are available to help you through the maintenance of home ownership.
+Quality Service is Mebane and Durham, North Carolina’s leading plumbing company.
+Our Mebane plumbers are available to help you through the maintenance of home ownership.
 We’ll evaluate the problems, explain the situation, and provide you with straight forward solutions that will quickly get your home back to normal.
 Call Quality Service today for your plumbing or well pump needs.